topojson/topojson-client/README.md

 <a name="feature" href="#feature">#</a> topojson.<b>feature</b>(<i>topology</i>, <i>object</i>) [<>](https://github.com/topojson/topojson-client/blob/master/src/feature.js "Source")

 Returns the GeoJSON Feature or FeatureCollection for the specified *object* in the given *topology*.
-If the specified object is a GeometryCollection, a FeatureCollection is returned, and each geometry in the collection is mapped to a Feature.
+If the specified object is a string, it is treated as *topology*.objects[*object*].
+Then, if the object is a GeometryCollection, a FeatureCollection is returned, and each geometry in the collection is mapped to a Feature.
 Otherwise, a Feature is returned.
 The returned feature is a shallow copy of the source *object*: they may share identifiers, bounding boxes, properties and coordinates.

 Some examples: